syncfusion-content/winui-docs/winui/Time-Picker/Time-Restriction.md

 ## Cancel a time that is being changed

-The [`TimeChanging`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_TimeChanging) event will be triggered as soon as a date is selected but before [`SelectedTime`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_SelectedTime) property is updated.
+The [`SelectedTimeChanging`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_SelectedTimeChanging) event will be triggered as soon as a date is selected but before [`SelectedTime`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_SelectedTime) property is updated.
 If the change is considered invalid, it can be canceled.
-The `TimeChanging` event contains the following properties.
+The `SelectedTimeChanging` event contains the following properties.

 * `OldTime` - Gets a time which is previously selected.
 * `NewTime` - Gets a time which is currently selected.
 * `Cancel` - Gets or sets whether to cancel the selected time value update.

 Users are restricted to select a blackout time from dropdown, however user can give text input through editor.
-As selecting a blackout time leads to crash, we can cancel the change using `TimeChanging` event.
+As selecting a blackout time leads to crash, we can cancel the change using `SelectedTimeChanging` event.

-N> `TimeChanging` event is called before the [`TimeChanged`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_TimeChanged) event when a time is selected.
+N> `SelectedTimeChanging` event is called before the [`SelectedTimeChanged`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_SelectedTimeChanged) event when a time is selected.

 {% tabs %}
 {% highlight XAML %}